 If your nearsightedness gets worse because of stress, a muscle that controls how your eye focuses might be having spasms when you’re feeling pressured.
 Being proactive to reduce stress and talking to a doctor about possible solutions can help this kind of myopia.

 Pinhole glasses are advertised as a way to decrease eyestrain.
-But a small 2017 study found that pinhole glasses may actually increase eyestrain significantly, especially if you try to read while you wear them.
+But a small found that pinhole glasses may actually increase eyestrain significantly, especially if you try to read while you wear them.
 More studies are needed to see how pinhole glasses affect eyestrain.